 3. Defense of Pavlov’s House 1942 CE

-While the decisive battle of Stalingrad saw many feats of heroics (and savagery), the siege of Pavlov’s house was by far amongst the most notable.
+While the decisive battle of Stalingrad saw many feats of heroics (and savagery), the siege of Pavlov’s house was by far among the most notable.
 During the battle, Sergeant Yakov Pavlov and his platoon were given the orders to defend the strategically important building at costs.
 Taking the orders to their hearts, Yokov and his 25 men fortified the building and prepared for the worst; ready to die for their motherland.

 Despite the heavy Wehrmacht offensive, which involved tanks, artillery and aerial bombardment, Yukov and his men successfully kept the Germans in check for 60 days before a soviet force finally relieved the siege.
 By contrast, the Battle of France, had lasted for only 45 days.